 Me: It's fine.
 That's my dudefriend.
 He can pick it up for me.

 Me: I know.

 Comrade: Where are you?

 I hang up the phone.

 I start to get out of the car.
 The delivery guy is turning around in the parking lot.
-Dude walks into the building.
+Comrade walks into the building.
 My phone rings.